Boeing Engineers Move Closer To Strike

 After Wednesday's meeting, SPEEA said Boeing had restated its plan to eliminate its defined-benefit pension for new hires.

-The engineers argue that Boeing has rewarded executives with hefty pay raises and shareholders with a 4.8 percent dividend increase.
+The engineers argue that Boeing has rewarded executives with hefty pay increases and shareholders with a 4.8 percent dividend increase.
 The company is reporting strong profits and yet is offering engineers less than when the last contract was struck in 2008.

 The situation puts both sides under pressure.
 The union knows it is strategic to Boeing.